 How much better?
 Try an average of up to five times better.
-A WAAS-capable receiver can give you a position accuracy of better than three meters 95 percent of the time.
-And you don't have to purchase additional receiving equipment or pay service fees to utilize WAAS.
+A WAAS-capable receiver can give you a position accuracy of better than 3 m, 95 percent of the time.
+And you don't have to purchase additional receiving equipment or pay service fees to use WAAS.

 The Federal Aviation Administration (FAA) and the Department of Transportation (DOT) are developing the WAAS program for use in precision flight approaches.
-Currently, GPS alone does not meet the FAA's navigation requirements for accuracy, integrity, and availability.
-WAAS corrects for GPS signal errors caused by ionospheric disturbances, timing, and satellite orbit errors, and it provides vital integrity information regarding the health of each GPS satellite.
+Currently, GPS alone does not meet the FAA's navigation requirements for accuracy, integrity and availability.
+WAAS corrects for GPS signal errors caused by ionospheric disturbances, timing and satellite orbit errors, and it provides vital integrity information regarding the health of each GPS satellite.

 Currently, WAAS satellite coverage is only available in North America.
 There are no ground reference stations in South America, so even though GPS users there can receive WAAS, the signal has not been corrected and thus would not improve the accuracy of their unit.
 For some users in the U.S., the position of the satellites over the equator makes it difficult to receive the signals when trees or mountains obstruct the view of the horizon.
 WAAS signal reception is ideal for open land and marine applications.
 WAAS provides extended coverage both inland and offshore compared to the land-based DGPS (differential GPS) system.
 Another benefit of WAAS is that it does not require additional receiving equipment, while DGPS does.

 Other governments are developing similar satellite-based differential systems.
 In Asia, it's the Japanese Multi-Functional Satellite Augmentation System (MSAS), while Europe has the Euro Geostationary Navigation Overlay Service (EGNOS).
 Eventually, GPS users around the world will have access to precise position data using these and other compatible systems.